hsiaoyi0504/AAG-Visualizer/medium/README.md

-# Visualize Any Graph with Pure Javascript！
+# A complete guide to build your own visualizer using viz.js and animate.css!

-> A complete guide to build your own visualizer using viz.js and animate.css.
+> Visualize Any Graph with Pure Javascript！
 > This tutorial is not specific to visualize circuit, it can apply to any graph you want.

 <img src="./demo.gif" width="1000"/>